Will Fiberglass Insulation Burn? Here are Things You Should Know About

 Is It Safe to Burn an Old Insulation?

-Because it’s made of plastic that’s been strengthened with tiny glass fibers.
-In smoldering fiberglass, poisonous formaldehyde vapors and other harmful compounds are released.
-Formaldehyde causes instant eye discomfort, headaches, and skin irritation, as well as the possibility of cardiac and respiratory mortality.
+Because it’s made of plastic strengthened with tiny glass fibers, smoldering fiberglass releases poisonous formaldehyde vapors and other harmful compounds, formaldehyde causes instant eye discomfort, headaches, and skin irritation, as well as the possibility of cardiac and respiratory mortality.

 The Correct Way to Throw Away Your Old Insulation

-If having old insulation is your problem and you need to throw it away immediately, burning it will just add another problem.
+If you have old insulation and need to throw it away immediately, burning it will just add another problem.
 All you need to do is wrap all your old insulation first.
 You may need contractor bags to carry such a huge load.

 In some situations, you may be required to pay a small fee to dispose of fiberglass insulation at the job site.
 You face a higher fee if you dispose of the insulation in your home’s garbage containers or dumpster.